OPV Optical Simulation: Sunlight, Absorption and Generation

 - Double-click AM1.5G to view the standard solar spectrum.
-Note roughly where the irradiance is highest and look for the small “dips”.
-You should see something looking like ??
+Note where the irradiance is highest and look for the small atmospheric absorption dips.
+You should see a plot similar to ??.

 The Sun’s intensity varies throughout the day and also depends on your location in the world.
 To fairly compare solar cells, we therefore use a standard spectrum known as AM1.5G.
 Plots of this spectrum are shown in ?? and ?? (false-colour).
 The AM1.5G spectrum represents sunlight after it has passed through about 1.5 times the atmospheric thickness compared to the Sun directly overhead, corresponding to typical mid-latitude conditions in the afternoon.
 The small “dips” visible in the spectrum are due to atmospheric absorption — for example, ozone in the UV and water vapour or CO2 in the infrared.
 Using the AM1.5G spectrum in your simulations allows your results to be compared directly and consistently with values reported in the literature.